cemvarol/AZ-303-Labs/Lab-09/Lab-09.md

           -  Click **Add Hyper-V Server**

                 -   Click download the installer to download the installer
+                    - If it does not start downloading, right click "Download" and choose **Open Link in new Tab**
+                    - If it still does not start downloading, right click "Download" and choose "save as"

                 -   Click the big blue button to download the registration file